Viliami/GANN/README.md

 Fittest: 511
 Average: 499.0
 ```
-511 is the max limit to the x gene since it's a 9 bit gene.
+511 is the max for the x gene since it's a 9 bit gene.
 (2^9-1)

 # Neural networks
 In progress...